The Harbour Bar Bell |

 Came into the bar and sat down at the back

-He conjured some drumsticks from out of a sack As the
+He conjured some drumsticks from out of a sack – As the music played on…

 But he played Latin rhythms and knew them by name